mhcheng1/se-bpda-main-streets/README.md

 `sudo vim /etc/systemd/system/bpda.service`

 Paste this into the file.
-Note that working directory may diffir depending on your machine.
+Note that the working directory may differ depending on your machine.

     [Unit]
     Description=Gunicorn instance to run BPDA Flask API deployment